-\Make sure to include class discussion guidelines such as 1) listening to others, 2) taking turns while speaking, and 3) waiting to be called on before speaking.
+Make sure to include class discussion guidelines such as 1) listening to others, 2) taking turns while speaking, and 3) waiting to be called on before speaking.

-\Discuss the wide variety of digital tools students will use this year to complete projects.
+Discuss the wide variety of digital tools students will use this year to complete projects.
 Let students know that you are open to alternative suggestions.
 For example, if you suggest Wordle, a student can request Tagxedo.
 Approval is required, but it will be granted if the tool fulfills project needs.
 Expect students to use evidence to build their case, compare-contrast their tool to your suggestion, and draw logical conclusions.

-\Offer a Keyboarding Club after school two days a week to accommodate students who can't do their homework at home.
-Limit it to 45 minutes.
+Offer a Keyboarding Club after school two days a week to accommodate students who can't do their homework at home or would like to practice keyboarding.
+Limit it to 45 minutes so everyone can get home in time for dinner.

-\Also offer after-school help on those same days for students who need assistance with a tech skill or a project involving tech.
-Request student volunteers who will commit to assisting classmates.
-You may collaborate with your school's STAR program, where students volunteer for activities as part of their class requirements.
+Also offer after-school help on those same days for students who need assistance with a tech skill or a project involving tech.
+Request student

-\Review homework policy (homework in back of this text): due at the end of each month.
+Review homework policy (homework in back of this text): due at the end of each month.
 Students submit homework in the manner that works best for your group (email, Google Apps, or another).
-Homework is keyboard practice, one row at a time from Popcorn Typer (http://bit.ly/1da4z5G):
+Homework is keyboard practice, one row at a time from Popcorn Typer:

-- months 1-3: practice only one row per month
+• months 1-3: practice only one row per month

-- 1st month: homerow
+1st month: homerow

 2nd month: QWERTY row

 3rd month: lower row

-- months 4-9: practice all rows

-- too easy? cover hands
+- months 4-9: practice all rows - too easy? cover hands